NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 ::::

-You can run your tests with `npx hardhat test`
+You can run your tests with `npx hardhat test`:

 ::::tabsgroup{options="TypeScript,JavaScript"}